LHS-spectral sequences for regular extensions of categories: LHS-spectral sequences for extensions of categories

 such that $i$ is injective and $\pi$ is a surjective with kernel equal to $i(K) \subseteq \widehat G$.
 There is an equivalence relation on such extensions and the equivalence classes of extensions of $G$ by $K$ forms a group, denoted by $\mathrm{Ext} (G, K)$.
 When $K=M$ is an abelian group, then there is a $\bbZ G$-module structure on $M$ induced by the conjugations in $\widehat G$.
 Given a group $G$ and a $\bbZ G$-module $M$, the equivalence classes of extensions of $G$ by $M$ is isomorphic to the cohomology group $H^2 (G, M)$.
 There is a similar extension theory for regular extensions of small categories.

-\begin{definition}[{\cite[Def A.5]{OliverVentura}}] Let $\cC$ and $\cD$ be two small categories such that $\Ob (\cC)=\Ob(\cD)$.
+\begin{definition}[{\cite[Def 1.1]{Hoff-Extensions}, \cite[Def A.5]{OliverVentura}}] Let $\cC$ and $\cD$ be two small categories such that $\Ob (\cC)=\Ob(\cD)$.
 Let $\pi: \cC \to \cD$ be a functor that is the identity map on objects and surjective on morphism sets.
 For each $x\in \Ob (\cC)$, set The groups $K(x)$ and $K(y)$ act on the hom-set $\cC(x,y)$ via composition. \begin{enumerate} \item The functor $\pi: \cC \to \cD$ is \emph{target regular} if for every $x, y \in \Ob(\cC)$, the left $K(y)$-action on $\cC (x,y)$ is free and $\pi _{x,y} : \cC (x,y) \to \cD (x,y)$ is the orbit map of this action. \item The functor $\pi: \cC \to \cD$ is \emph{source regular} if for every $x, y \in \Ob(\cC)$, the right $K(x)$-action on $\cC (x,y) $ is free and $\pi _{x,y} : \cC (x,y) \to \cD (x,y)$ is the orbit map of this action. \end{enumerate} \end{definition}

 Note that a functor $\pi: \cC\to \cD$ is source regular if the opposite functor $\pi ^{op} : \cC^{op} \to \cD ^{op}$ is target regular.
-Because of this, it is enough to introduce the definitions for target regular extensions and assume that the analogous definitions for source regular extensions are also introduced.
+We will only introduce the definitions for target regular extensions and assume that the analogous definitions for source regular extensions are also introduced.

 If $\pi : \cC \to \cD$ is a target regular functor, then the set of subgroups $\cK:=\{ K(x)\}$ over $x\in \Ob (\cC)$ can be considered as a (discrete) category where $\cK (x, y)=K(x)$ when $x=y$ and empty otherwise.
 There is a functor $i: \cK \to \cC$ that sends every $k\in K(x)$ to the corresponding automorphism in $\Aut_{\cC} (x)$.
 A \emph{target regular extension of categories} is a sequence of functors